arbor-sim/arbor/miniapp/README.md

 The `synapses_per_cell` parameter is in the range `[0,cells-1]`.
 If it is zero, then there are no connections between the cells (not much of a network).
-If it is `cells-1`, then an all to all network is formed, with each cell having a single connection to the other `cells-1` cells.
+By default, the source gid of each synapse is chosen at random from the global set of cells (excluding the cell of the synapse).
-If `synapses_per_cell` is less than `cells-1`, the connections are determined randomly.
+If the `all_to_all` flag is set, `synapses_per_cell` is set to `cells-1`, i.e. one connection for each cell (excluding the cell of the synapse)

 Note that the to avoid numerical instability, the number of synapses per cell should be greater than 200 (or zero!).
 The number of synapses per cell required for stability is dependent on the number of compartments per segment (fewer compartments is more stable) and the time step size (smaller time step sizes increase stability).